dnth/active-learning-flywheel/README.md

 If we have no labeled data, we can use active learning to iteratively improve the model and build a labeled dataset.

 1. Load a small proxy model.
 2. Label an initial dataset.
+If there is none, you'll have to label some images.
 3. Train the proxy model on the labeled dataset.
 4. Run inference on the unlabeled dataset.
-5. Evaluate the performance of the proxy model on the unlabeled dataset.
+5. Evaluate the performance of the proxy model.
 6. Is model good enough?
     - Yes: Save the proxy model and the dataset.
     - No: Select the most informative images to label using active learning.